apify/apify-docs/sources/platform/actors/development/builds_and_runs/state_persistence.md

 ## [](#why-is-state-lost-during-migration)Why is state lost during migration?

-Unless instructed to save its output or state to a [storage](../../../storage/index.md), an actor keeps them in the server's memory.
+Unless instructed to save its output or state to a [storage](../../../storage/index.md), an Actor keeps them in the server's memory.
 So, when it switches servers, the run loses access to the previous server's memory.
 Even if data were saved on the server's disk, we would also lose access to that.

 ## [](#how-to-persist-state)How to persist state